emartineznunez/AutoMeKin/docs/results.md

 As can be seen, for each transition state, this file specifies the associated minima and/or product fragments and their corresponding identification numbers.
 Notice that TS, MIN and PR have independent identification numbers.

 {: .note }
-As indicated in the [General section](https://emartineznunez.github.io/AutoMeKin/docs/general.html) , you can use the keyword  `HL_rxn_network` to significantly reduce significantly the number of TSs to be reoptimized in the HL calculations and therefore the reaction network.
+As indicated in the [General section](https://emartineznunez.github.io/AutoMeKin/docs/general.html) , you can use the keyword  `HL_rxn_network` to significantly reduce the number of TSs to be reoptimized in the HL calculations and therefore the reaction network.

 By using the keyword like this:
 ```